Last Updated on: 13th November 2022, 09:13 pm

 Humidity

-Humidity is one of the important factors that determines whether it’s too windy or not.
+Humidity is one of the crucial factors that determines whether it’s too windy or not.

 A wind blowing at a relatively higher speed may not have much impact on the grilling due to lower moisture.